-Now that Agile is mainstream and that most, if not all, organizations are implementing agile methods, I hear more and more voices raising concerns and warning about how poorly those organizations perform afterward.
+Now that Agile is mainstream and that most, if not all, organisations are implementing agile methods, I am hearing more and more voices raising concerns and warning about how poorly those organisations perform afterward.
 Most often cited causes are management obstruction, poor discipline in the development team, local mutations of scrum and so on.

 They are wrong, they got the root cause wrong plain and simple.

 Right now you are probably suspicious, maybe a bit angry.
 But at least I got your attention and I can get to the message:

 It is not the organisations that fail Agile, it is Agile that fails organisations.
 I guess that most agile practitioners are just pissed off now, but please, keep reading.
 I am a convinced XP practitioner myself, and I feel sorry for the mess I see around me, I am just trying to do my bit.
 The problem is that Agile is not yet enterprise friendly:

 #1 Having happy customers is not the actual goal of any commercial enterprise

 Its goal is usually generating value for its shareholders.
 Of course, having happy customers is the proper approach for that.